Turkish Coffee by Hashems

 How to make Turkish Coffee Recipe

 3 Turkish coffee cup size of cold water; preferably natural spring water

 3 Heaping TS of coffee (the general rule of thumb is 1 heaping teaspoon of coffee for every cup of coffee)

 Sugar to taste;

-Be sure not to pour the coffee at the bottom of the pot as you will be serving the grounds.
-When serving Turkish Coffee to multiple quests, it is customary to pour just a little in each persons cup first and then go back and fill the cups all the way so that everyone may get a little bit of the crema from the pot.
+-Be sure not to pour the coffee at the bottom of the pot as you will be serving the grounds.
+When serving coffee to multiple guests, it is customary to pour just a little in each persons cup first and then go back and fill the cups all the way so that everyone may get a little bit of the crema from the pot.

 -A glass of cold water should be served with the coffee.